magicalsoup/CCC-Junior-Prep/Lesson4 OOP/README.md

    return 0;
 }
 ```
-That's pretty much it, you can put methods in there, whatever you want, the rest of it is for you to learn by yourself, or you can
-look up tutortials online that go deeper into objects and classes
-I'll explain more along the way, in other lessons
+That's pretty much it, you can put methods in there, whatever you want, the rest of it is for you to learn by yourself, or you can look up tutortials online that go deeper into objects and classes.
+I'll explain more along the way, in other lessons.